WebDevSiDotCom/WebDevSiDotCom/README.md

-- 👋 Hi, I’m Web Dev Si
+Hello there 👋, I’m Web Dev Si
-- 👀 I’m interested in Frontend web development, and eCommerce
+I’m a Frontend web developer
-- 🌱 I’m currently learning React and how to create full-stack apps with it
-- 💞️ I’m looking to collaborate on projects that make a difference
-- 📫 You can view my portfolio at [webdevsi.com](https://webdevsi.com) or contact me at [webdevsi@pm.me](mailto:webdevsi@pm.me)
+I’m currently learning React and how to create full-stack apps with it I’m looking to collaborate on projects that make a difference You can view my portfolio at [webdevsi.com](https://webdevsi.com) or contact me at [webdevsi@pm.me](mailto:webdevsi@pm.me)

 <!---
 WebDevSiDotCom/WebDevSiDotCom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.